 The children of the parish usually receive their first Holy Communion when they are 7 or 8 years old (ie. school year 3).
 Those attending St. Laurence’s School will be prepared as part of their normal religious instruction.
-For those who do not attend a Catholic school the parish provides a class on Saturdays during term time from 10.30am to 11.30am.
+For those who do not attend a Catholic school the parish provides a class on Saturday mornings during term time.

 The young people of the parish are confirmed during the school year in which they reach the age of 14 (i.e. school year 9).
 Confirmation classes run for about six months of the year.
 The course is intensive, but fun and includes a weekend away on retreat.

 The Sacrament of Reconciliation is celebrated on Saturday at 10:15 am (after 9:30 Mass) and at 5:30 pm or on request: please ring for an appointment.

 The Catholic Church warmly welcomes new members, and tries to provide an appropriate spiritual formation according to each person’s need.
 If you are interested in becoming a Catholic please contact the Parish Priest.

 Parents wishing to have their children baptised are asked to speak to the parish priest before making any arrangements.
 Baptisms normally take place on Sunday afternoons from 1 pm: a preparation session beforehand is necessary.
 Please ring the parish office for more details.

 You are asked to give at least six months notice of an intended wedding.
 Longer notice would be appreciated, as the most essential task is to begin a period of preparation for marriage (a lifelong state), which needs to be separate from the preparation for a wedding (a forty five minute ceremony).
 Please ring the parish office to make an appointment.

 We have a number of Special Ministers of the Eucharist who are able to bring Holy Communion to the sick and housebound.
 If you would like to receive communion yourself or you know of someone else who is sick, please ring the parish office.